productteams/kaldi-template-productteams/site/content/products.md

   blurbs:
     - image: /img/illustrations/coffee.svg
       text: >
-        We help product owners initiate/plan/execute/monitor/and launch new products.We have been doing it for over 25 years, and have been product-owner or product team member to over 500 products.
-We’re proud to offer a variety of services executed with great care and speed.
+        <strong>INITIATE:</strong>We help initiate new products.We have been doing it for over 25 years, and have been product-owner or product team member to over 500 products.
+We’re proud to offer a
+        variety of services executed with great care and speed.
 Check our posts or contact us directly for current availability.
     - image: /img/illustrations/coffee-gear.svg